A perfect match from opposite sides of the court

 Still, the ref had a feeling.

-“I had a strong premonition,” O’Connor said.
+“I had a strong premonition,” O’Connor recalled.
 “I kind of laughed.
-I said you watch.
-It’ll be a perfect match.”
+I said, ‘you watch.
+It’ll be a perfect match.'”

 In this one instance, Reed couldn’t argue with the official.

-“Skin, blood, his temperment,” Reed said.
+“Skin, blood, his temperament,” Reed said.
 “Psychologically?
 We’d like to check those tests.
 He was a perfect match.
 It was spooky.”

-But, there was still three-plus years to go for Reed to wait to be cleared of the cancer before he could get a transplant.
+But, there were still three-plus years to go for Reed to wait to be cleared of the cancer before he could get a transplant.

 “It’s not as acrimonious as some people would believe it to be,” O’Connor said.